 We use either the income, cost or market approach to aid in our conclusions of such fair values and asset lives.
 The income approach presumes that the value of an asset can be estimated by the net economic benefit to be received over the life of the asset, discounted to present value.
 The cost approach presumes that an investor would pay no more for an asset than its replacement or reproduction cost.
 The market approach estimates value based on what other participants in the market have paid for reasonably similar assets.
-Although each valuation approach is considered in valuing the assets acquired, the approach ultimately selected is based on the characteristics of the asset and the availability of information.
+Although each valuation approach is considered in valuing the assets acquired, the approach ultimately selected is based on the characteristics of the asset and the availability of information

 We test our goodwill for impairment annually, in our second fiscal quarter, or more frequently if events and circumstances indicate the fair value of a reporting unit may be below its carrying amount.
 A reporting unit is defined as an operating segment or one level below an operating segment.
 We have determined that we operate in one reporting unit which is our operating segment.
 The determination of whether or not goodwill has become impaired involves a significant level of judgment in the assumptions underlying the approach used to determine the value of our reporting units.
 Changes in our strategy and/or market conditions could significantly affect these judgments and require reductions to recorded intangible asset balances.
 We have the option to first perform a qualitative assessment to determine if the fair value of its reporting unit is more likely than not (i.e., a likelihood of more than 50%) less than its carrying value before performing the two-step impairment test.
 If the two-step impairment test for goodwill is utilized, step one compares the fair value of the reporting unit to its carrying value.
 If the carrying value exceeds the fair value, there is a potential impairment and step two must be performed.
-Step two compares the carrying value of the reporting unit's goodwill to its implied fair value of goodwill is less than the carrying amount of goodwill, an impairment is recognized.
-Based on our annual impairment assessment process for goodwill, no impairments were recorded during the fiscal year ended March 31, 2016 or 2015.
+Step two compares the carrying value of the reporting unit's goodwill to its implied fair value (i.e., fair value of reporting unit less the fair value of the unit's assets and liabilities, including identifiable intangible assets).
+If the implied fair value of goodwill, no impairments were recorded during the fiscal year ended March 31, 2016 or 2015.